wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedSystem-List.md

 - [2011-Özsu-Principles of Distributed Database Systems-3rd Edition #Book#](http://www.springer.com/us/book/9781441988331): The first part discusses the fundamental principles of distributed data management and includes distribution design, data integration, distributed query processing and optimization, distributed transaction management, and replication.
 The second part focuses on more advanced topics and includes discussion of parallel database systems, distributed object management, peer-to-peer data management, web data management, data stream systems, and cloud computing.

 - [2017-Designing Data Intensive Applications #Book#](https://dataintensive.net/): This book will help you navigate the diverse and fast-changing landscape of technologies for storing and processing data.
+[DDIA 中文翻译](https://github.com/Vonng/ddia)。

 ## Course